AntonOresten/VectorizedKmers.jl/README.md

  1
  0
 ```
-For more examples, including some technical stuff, see the [documentation](https://anton083.github.io/VectorizedKmers.jl/stable/).
+For more examples, see the [documentation](https://anton083.github.io/VectorizedKmers.jl/stable/).

 ## Limitations